Stott, Realmuto, Rojas homer for NL wild card-leading Phillies in 13-2 win over Twins

 The Phillies roughed up Twins starter Dallas Keuchel (0-1) for six runs over just 1 2/3 innings, small-balling him out of the game in the second.

 Stott, J.T.
-Realmuto, Kyle Schwarber and Trea Turner, who has a hit in eight straight games since Phillies fans started cheering the slumping shortstop, all had RBI hits in the inning — and all runs were scored in the second without a long ball.
+Realmuto, Kyle Schwarber and Turner, who has a hit in eight straight games since Phillies fans started cheering the slumping shortstop, all had RBI hits in the inning — and all the runs were scored in the second without a long ball.
+Castellanos had two hits in the frame and his hit streak is a season best.

+"I mean, kinda feels like we ran into a buzz saw here," Keuchel said.

 The rally was out of the norm for the Phillies in the eighth game of a 10-game homestand.
 Through the first seven games, the Phillies hit 18 home runs.
 That matched the franchise's highest total over a seven-game span at home since 1901.